 Presbytery Meetings & Structure

 The Presbytery meets three times each year – March, July and November.
 On each occasion the meeting begins on Friday evening and concludes after worship on Sunday.
 The July meeting is a live-in meeting at PCYC Leadership Centre, Yeppoon, and the other meetings rotate around the congregations with those attending being billeted.
 The July Presbytery is followed by the annual retreat for ministry agents, spouses, and support persons.
-The Presbytery has three committees: Pastoral Relations/Standing Committee; Property Committee; and Social Responsibility + Justice Committee.
-A Young Adult/Youth Task Group also operates within the Presbytery.
+The Presbytery has a Pastoral Relations/Standing Committee and Property Committee.
+There is a less formal communications team, aimed at keeping people informed.
 There are also active Emmaus and Chrysalis Communities in Central Queensland.
 To provide support with the administrative responsibilities of the Presbytery, a part-time Administration Assistant is employed.

 Most of the population in the Presbytery lives within 100 kilometres of the coastal perimeter.
 There is significant population variety.
 Rural towns generally have gradually declining populations with a diminishing pastoral property base.
 In areas such as the Central Highlands where coal mining dominates, the population is very mobile.
 These centres are influenced by shift work patterns and fly in/fly out staffing practices.
 This makes community life in mining towns difficult to maintain.
 In other established rural areas the adult population is less transitory with the exception of young adults who leave the areas to study and find work.
 The majority of rural towns in the Presbytery have been affected by rural decline and the drift of population to larger centres.
 Mining and Rural sectors are subject to significant variations in profitability which, in turn, has a significant impact on the surrounding towns.